developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

 Web port and registry port is configured as aligned with those in HAProxy.
 Here the container port `8089` is linked to `80` so `nginx['listen_port'] = 80` and since HAProxy handles ssl certificates, `nginx['listen_https'] = false`.
 Don't worry, Gitlab is still configured to operate on an https domain.
 Similar configuration is applied for registry as well.

 We want to persist some folders such as logs, git data and configurations, so we define docker volumes (externally) before we deploy this as a service.
-Also some docker service placement restrictions, but these are optional for now.
+Also there are some docker service placement restrictions, but these are optional for now.

 Save the file as `docker-stack.yml` and deploy it with `docker stack deploy --compose-file docker-stack.yml gitlab` and you should be good to go.
 It would take a while since docker needs to pull the image from Docker Hub registry before deploying the service.